Accelerating Detailed Routing Convergence through Offline Reinforcement Learning: Data Generation

 In addition to capturing the sequential history, we captured the following static design characteristics at the beginning of a design's routing flow to help guide the initial iteration: die area, total number of pins, pin density, number of macros, instance density, number of nets, average pins per net, net density, and number of routing layers.
 These characteristics are design-dependent and do not change during detailed routing.

-One challenging aspect of data generation is generating useful sequences for learning.
-We found that random exploration led to a significant portion of \textit{bad} sequences, that is, sequences which either increased the time to convergence or converged to non-zero DRVs.
-We instead employed a balanced approach between exploitation and exploration.
+One challenging aspect of data generation is generating useful sequences to obtain a dataset with enough sequences that quickly converge to zero DRVs.
+We employed a balanced approach between exploitation and exploration.
 For roughly 60\% of the dataset, we utilize perturbation-based sampling~\cite{perturbation}, beginning with weights near the baseline values established by domain experts and progressively exploring further from these values with each routing run.
 This process is illustrated in Fig.~\ref{fig:perturbation} (bottom).
 The remainder of the data set consisted of random sampling that leverage Sobol sequences~\cite{mishra2021enhancing,sobol} to ensure efficient coverage of the solution space while minimizing redundant data points.

 Using this methodology, we conducted 5,782 detailed routing runs across 17 designs to generate a training set.
 The set included 10 designs from the OpenROAD Design Suite~\cite{rovinski2020bridging}, and 7 designs from the ISPD18 benchmarks to diversify technology nodes and design characteristics.
 ISPD19 circuits were excluded from training data to be used as test data.